Table of Contents

 Brain.fm has a user-friendly and visually pleasing interface.
 You can use it on your computer and on your smartphone.
 Easy to navigate, with useful advice for beginners – it’s quite compelling.

 It will remind you to listen to it through your headphones for the best effect, because of the 3D audio techniques they use.
-Depending on the mental state you chose, you can choose the type of tracks you want to listen to by clicking on “more music”.
+Depending on the mental state you chose, you can choose the type of tracks you want to listen to by clicking on the music note icon in the top right corner.
 Brain.fm will offer you a great variety of music samples – piano sounds, rain, forest, underwater etc. Even if you like the music sample, but don’t feel the track that is playing – just skip it, and find the one that suits you best.

 When registered, you are provided with five free sessions.
 If you like the app, you can buy a monthly, trimonthly or yearly subscription to a pro plan.
 Pro plan has additional features such as offline and unlimited sessions.